tristan829/Douglang/README.md

 # Learn

 There's documentation.
-It's in this repo.
-Go find it, it's under `docs/`.
 If you want to write Douglang code, you *have* to read it given the eccentric features.
 Go on, it won't bite.

 # Features